p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

    > Note: In future iterations, the buildpacks for non-java applications will support
    > Application Insights binding and this step will be unnecessary.

-1. To retrieve the Instrumentation Key for Application Insights and add it to Key Vault, run the following command in the bash shell pane.
-(Replace Spring-App with your **azure-spring-apps-<inject key="DeploymentID" enableCopy="false" />**.)
+1. To retrieve the Instrumentation Key for Application Insights and add it to Key Vault, run the following command in the shell pane.
+(Replace Spring-App with your **azure-spring-apps-<inject key="DeploymentID" enableCopy="false" />**)

    ```shell
       export INSTRUMENTATION_KEY=$(az monitor app-insights component show --app Spring-App | jq -r '.connectionString')